DavidCEllis/linux-audio-plugin-setup/README.md

 It is expected that you know a little about how to use the terminal and how to install packages from your distribution's package manager and flatpaks from flathub.

-As a Fedora/Bazzite user these instructions are largely targeted at that distribution and will need to be modified if you use a Debian or Arch derived distro.
+As a Fedora/Bazzite user these instructions are largely targeted at that distribution family and will need to be modified if you use a Debian or Arch derived distro.

 The final steps also assume your distribution uses pipewire for audio (try `pipewire --version` in a terminal)